hostjane/hostjane.github.io/_pages/payments-tax-credits.md

 ## Country information for wire payments

-HostJane currently supports free international wire payouts to the following countries.
+HostJane currently supports FREE international wire payouts to the following countries.

 All transfers are sent in USD.
 Currency conversion may reduce payout.